 An On Licence, Off Licence, or Club Licence is granted initially for one year and then can be renewed every three years.

-Special Licences are granted per event or for a series of events
+Special Licences are granted per event or for a series of similar events.

 A separate application must be submitted for each type of licence, along with a non-refundable fee and requirements for specific additional documentation.
 On, Off, and Club licences are also subject to an annual fee on their anniversary.